Muschamp Rd

 There were competitors back in 2005, but apparently I backed the right horse as WordPress has grown to be the most popular publishing platform online.
 WordPress or whatever content management system you choose can take care of issues both big and small letting you focus on creating and sharing rather than coding and debugging, at least most of the time.

-Recently I gave some fresh thought to building a WordPress theme and in 2019 I think the three most important factors for a WordPress theme and by extrapolation most any website are:
+I gave some additional thought to building a WordPress theme, these days I think the three most important factors for a WordPress theme and by extrapolation most any website are:

 1. Discoverability